Skip to content

 • Good: “Gentle wind blowing through hair, subtle head turn to the left, soft smile”

-• For ElevenLabs v3, use emotion tags like [excited], [whispers], [laughs]
+Text-to-Speech: Use punctuation to control pacing.
+Commas for pauses, ellipses for dramatic effect.
+For ElevenLabs v3, use emotion tags like [excited], [whispers], [laughs].

-• Good: “Thunder rumbling in the distance, followed by heavy rain on a tin roof, occasional wind gusts”
+Sound Effects: Describe with specificity.
+“Thunder rumbling in the distance, followed by heavy rain on a tin roof” — not “storm sounds.”

 Your prompt text carries over when you switch models.
 Write a prompt, switch from Kling v2.5 to Kling v3 Pro, and the text is already there.
-Model-specific settings (duration, aspect ratio) reset to the new model’s defaults, but your prompt stays.
+Model-specific settings reset to defaults, but your prompt stays.

 1. Adjust the prompt — add more specific details about what was wrong